Practical

 The world needs you

-This initiative is part of VUB's public programme, a programme for everyone who believes that scientific knowledge sharing, critical thinking and dialogue are an important first step to create impact in the world.
+This initiative is part of the Pauwels Academy of Critical Thinking (PACT), a lecture programme for everyone who believes that critical thinking and dialogue are an important first step to create impact in the world.

 As an Urban Engaged University, VUB aims to be a driver of change in the world.
 With our academic edcuational programmes and innovative research, we contribute to the Sustainable Development Goals of the United Nations and to making a difference locally and globally.